 For most people, first impressions matter and favorable first impressions on a website boost user interaction.
 A poor website design may damage your user’s expectations, and even worst, you can give them a wrong impression.
 Here are 9 crucial things designers consider when creating beautiful visual content:

-As you maybe have heard before, each colour has a meaning and represents emotions, feelings, and even status, etc. You can add meaning, intention and a tone to your website just by picking the right colour, you just need to make sure you know very well the audience you’re designing for.
+As you maybe have heard before, each color has a meaning and represents emotions, feelings, and even status, etc. You can add meaning, intention, and a tone to your website just by picking the right color, you just need to make sure you know very well the audience you’re designing for.

-In terms of colours, the background and font colour should be different enough to not cause eyestrain.
-But be careful! not all combinations of colours are suitable for use and some colour combinations may impact the readability for good or for bad.
+In terms of colors, the background and font color should be different enough to not cause eyestrain.
+But be careful!
+Not all combinations of colors are suitable for use, and some color combinations may impact the readability for good or for bad.

 Tip: Play safe contrasting dark and light colors, hue colours or colour intensity.
 And if you still not sure you can test your contrast combination with Colorable, a cool colour contrast testing tool.

 3. Contrast and balance

 Contrast is more than just opposites colors like black and white.
 Contrast can be achieved with the help of shapes, scales, typography, etc., to create a focus on specific elements or distinct elements from each other.
 Making some elements bigger or bolder than others or scaling some elements depending on its importance will help to create contrast and rhythm and lead your users’ eyes through your design effortlessly.

 Tip: On a website, we can apply this theory to a link, crucial information, button, or any element we want to make stand out as more important.